Denver Bulldogs: Formation

 The Denver Bulldogs were founded in 1997, and have since become the most successful club in USAFL history.
-Since the beginning of recorded games in 1999, the men have 8 national championships, and the women (founded in 2007) have 6 national championships.
+Since the beginning of recorded games in 1999, the men's team have 8 national championships, and the women's team (founded in 2007) have 6 national championships.
 Several people played a major role in the founding of the Bulldogs, Craig Jones is considered the person who got it all going as the contact for Denver via the old USAFA website.
 Initially, the list of people was short, and time passed for nearly a year before anyone met or organized a kick.
 Emails were exchanged discussing the club and what we should name it, along with several aborted weekend kicks.
 As other teams across the country were sprouting up, they were able to secure a sister-club relationship with an AFL club back in Australia.
 Jones negotiated a deal with the Western Bulldogs who promised a set of used jumpers.
 After many emails, and phone calls, the inaugural kick was set for the Sunday of the Labor Day weekend of 1998, at Denver's City Park.
 Two people, Craig Jones and Jim Baldwin were the only attendees.
 The following week, a Saturday, Jones, Baldwin, and Dainauski were joined by more founding members of the club, Rusty Waugh, Paul Renouf, John Hevko, Charley Ellis, Greg Merritt, and Mick Daly.
 Week after week, more people showed up; skills were the focus, as many had never played a game of footy before.
 Craig Jones was elected president, Jonas Stoltz VP, Paul Renouf Secretary, and Mick Daly Treasurer.
 The club was slowly becoming organized.
 Finally, in early October 1998, the first Aussie Football match was played in Denver.
 On a shortened oval, two teams of 12 faced off: ‘Renouf’s Rejects’ versus the ‘President's team’.
 Stoltz initiated the setup of the Bulldogs club website, Craig Jones had T-shirts made up, and the Bulldogs were gaining an identity.

 The Bulldogs played the Denver Gaels in a match of International Rules Football on April 11, 1999, at Observatory Park.
 The Bulldogs won the first of many matches with their Irish neighbors.

 Denver played its inaugural tournament in Aptos, CA, in late April, 1999.
 The inaugural "Original Bulldogs" squad played Santa Cruz and Orange County (3 games), winning one game, losing two.

 Jones was in touch with AFL legend Paul Roos during this time and arranged for him to come to Denver, prior to the US v Canada international game.